Chris35Wills/Chris35Wills.github.io/_posts/2014-12-08-gdal_windows_python_install.md

 Some particularly useful tools I've found are:

->gdal_translate		convert between raster formats
+>gdal_translate
+>gdalinfo
+>gdal_warp

->gdalinfo		list info relating to a given raster

->gdal_warp		reproject raster data
+which let you: convert between raster formats, list info relating to a given raster and reproject raster data respectively.

 To use it with Python - assuming that python is already installed and you know which version you have - you require the gdal bindings which can be downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
+If you have windows 7 and Python version 2.7, then you want to scroll down to the GDAL list and run GDAL-1.11.1.win-amd64-py2.7.exe

 Importing the gdal library into your python environment is then possible using: